UPDATE IN RESPONSE TO COVID-19

 The mission of Municipal Court is to provide a forum for justice to ensure that all citizens served are treated fairly, equally, without regard to race, sex, or religion, and assure them of a fair, impartial and timely disposition of their cases while abiding by all applicable guidelines and laws.

 The City is served by a presiding judge and 4 associate judges, as well as 2 prosecutors.
-The Court has 2 full-time clerks, and if you have any questions or need any additional information, they can be reached during regular business hours at 713-465-0333 or e-mail firstname.lastname@example.org.
+The Court has 2 full-time clerks, and if you have any questions or need any additional information, they can be reached during regular business hours at 713-465-0333 or you may send an e-mail to firstname.lastname@example.org.

 The presiding judge is John J. Klevenhagen III.

-Court is held on Thursday and other dates as posted.
+Court Sessions are normally held on Thursday mornings and as needed.

 Each violation being paid must be paid in full.
 Payments can be made online.

 Children at Court

-Please note that children are not allowed in court.
+Please note that children are not allowed in the court room.

 Driver's Safety Course

 - You may come to the Municipal Court Office in person or Online to request A Driver’s Safety Course. online

 - The Defendant must provide the Court with proof of financial responsibility.